|Words only (no formatting, figures, tables, or photographs) from 1991 book shown below|

 In order to discover if unusually skilled drivers really did have different on-the-road driving records from the average driver, Williams and O'Neill obtained names and addresses of national competition license holders from the Sports Car Club of America.
 They compared the on-the-road driving records of these license holders (referred to in their paper as racing drivers) in Florida, New York and Texas, to comparison groups of drivers in the same states matched in such characteristics as sex and age.
 There are minor variations in the details of the matching procedures between the states.

-these ratios would all be close to one, whereas if the racing drivers had lower
+then these ratios would all be close to one, whereas if the racing drivers had

-crash and violation rates, the ratios would be less than one.
-What in fact is found is that in all 12
+lower crash and violation rates, the ratios would be less than one.
+What in fact is found is that in all

-cases studied, the rates for the racing drivers exceed those for the comparison
+12 cases studied, the rates for the racing drivers exceed those for the

-drivers, in most cases by considerable amounts.
-Thus, on a per year basis, the racing drivers had substantially
+comparison drivers, in most cases by considerable amounts.
+Thus, on a per year basis, the racing drivers had

 racing drivers travelled more than the comparison drivers; however, additional analyses by Williams and O'Neill indicate that this does not explain all of the difference observed.
 What is unambiguous from the study is that the possession of a national competition license is associated with higher crash and violation rates per year.